HOW TO MAKE CANDLES

 It is important to remember that nose blindness can occur when adding scents to candles.
 This is a form of sensory adaptation that happens when the sense of smell becomes so accustomed to the scent that it smells less intense than it actually is.
 For this reason, taking frequent breaks away from the scent is highly recommended to prevent candles from being too strongly scented.

 COLOURANTS: There are specific oil-based dyes meant for candles, as regular food coloring will not work in candles due to the fact that they are water-based.
 The manufacturer’s guide or the dye bottle will provide information about the amounts of dye required to achieve specific colors and concentrations.

-For candle makers, it is generally suggested that the colors of candles match the archetypical perception of their scents.
 For example, a rose-scented candle is most often expected to be red or pink in color, as that is the natural and most popular color of the traditional rose with the archetypal sweet aroma.

 There are two types of colorants for candles: pigments and dyes.
 Pigments are used to color the exterior of the candle.
 Dyes, which are melted into the wax itself, color the entire candle thoroughly.
 As long as both types of colorants are used as intended, they will not pose any health risks.